-Scientific review is required for all non-exempt research regulated by the DoD.
-Documentation of this review should be provided with the IRB submission.
+Review for scientific merit is required for all non-exempt research regulated by the DoD.
+Documentation of this review if it has already occurred should be provided with the IRB submission.
 Scientific review is required for new submissions and for substantive amendments to ongoing research.
-IRB review cannot be completed without consideration of the scientific review.
+IRB may provide scientific review on a case by case basis.